 The short answer to the question is yes.
 However, as you read in Q# 2 that you need 11-12 days at least for a road trip to Leh Ladakh.
 Opt to go via Manali – Leh Highway to save a day and refer my Leh Ladakh in 9 Days – Itinerary.

 Q6.
 Can I do a trip to Ladakh in 4-5 days?

 If you want to make a trip to Leh – Ladakh in 4-5 days, then the only option is to fly into Leh and fly out from Leh.
-The first two days you will need for acclimatization to combat AMS.
+In the first two days, you will need for acclimatization to combat AMS.
 Once your body is acclimatized,

-- if you are doing Ladakh trip in 5 days, then, use the last three days to do a 3 day trip to Nubra Valley and Pangong Tso by using the direct route from Nubra Valley to Pangong Tso via Shyok village or Wari La routes.
+- if you are making Ladakh trip in 5 days, then, use the last three days to do a three day trip to Nubra Valley and Pangong Tso by using the direct route from Nubra Valley to Pangong Tso via Shyok village or Wari La routes.

 Q7.
 Is it possible to do Leh Ladakh trip in 2-3 days?

 The short answer to the question in “Yes.”
 However, does it makes sense to make a 2-3 day trip to Ladakh, well, kinda “No.” You need at least 7-8 days for making a road trip to Leh Ladakh, and in that as well you will touch Leh and come back home without visiting any sightseeing places in Ladakh.